mabukhashabeh/django-easy-softdelete/README.md

 If a model has a non-null is_deleted and deleted_at values, the model instance has been soft deleted

-This package gives Django model instances the ability to be soft-deleted(masked or hidden), as well it can make any model instance-related objects as soft deleted on model instance level if you have set the option _soft_delete_cascade = True
+This package gives Django model instances the ability to be soft-deleted(masked or hidden), and it gives the ability to restore any soft-deleted object, And obviously it gives the ability to be normally deleted (hard delete)
-Besides for that, it gives the ability to restore any soft-deleted object, and any model instance-related objects on the model instance level if you have set the option _restore_soft_deleted_related_objects = True
-And obviously it gives the ability to be normally deleted (hard delete)

 You have to take into consideration the following:
-# If object hard deleted, that would delete all related objects.
+- When the object hard deleted, that would delete all related objects.
-# You can't use it as is for many-to-many relation, obviously.
+- You can't use it as is for many-to-many relation, obviously.
-# You could use soft-delete-cascade, restore and restore-related-objects correctly using model instance.
+- You could use soft-delete-cascade, restore and restore-related-objects correctly using model instance.

 Example